Automotive cruise control using PID and CAN

 • Preparations for the next seminar

-Seminar 7: Processing sequences of analog values
+Seminar 7: Processing sequences of analogue values

 • Overview of this seminar